All-Ukrainian National Congress: Arrival of guests and delegates

 The organizers feared that due to poor awareness, poor transport performance, and possibly low political activity of the Ukrainian Congress, it would not be sufficiently representative.
 However, these expectations were not met.
 The Congress was widely represented by delegates from all Ukrainian provinces, different sections of the population, many political parties (USSR, USDP, UPSF, UPP, social movements, peasant unions, student communities, cooperative organizations).
 Representatives of Ukrainian communities of Petrograd, Moscow, Kuban, Voronezh region, Bessarabia, Saratov and other territories outside Ukraine also attended the meeting.
 In total, about 1500 participants (delegates with a decisive and advisory vote, as well as guests) registered.

-Famous Ukrainian cultural and social figures - Mykhailo Hrushevsky, Volodymyr Vinnychenko, Serhiy Yefremov, Ilya Shrag, Petro Stebnytsky, Lyudmila Staritska-Chernyakhivska, Dmytro Doroshenko, Motepan, took the honorary place among the delegates who arrived at the congress.
+Famous Ukrainian cultural and social figures - Mykhailo Hrushevsky, Volodymyr Vynnychenko, Serhiy Yefremov, Ilia Shrah, Petro Stebnytsky, Liudmyla Starytska-Cherniakhivska, Dmytro Doroshenko, Motepan, took the honorary place among the delegates who arrived at the congress.

 However, the most important role in this assembly was played by a small element - peasants, soldiers and workers.
 Together with the intelligentsia and the student youth, they became aware and proudly called themselves "Ukrainians" for the shortest time.
 In some ways - intuitively, and in some - consciously, but unconditionally infusing into the ranks of the movement, they thus irrevocably gave him a mass national-political orientation and character.
 This fact has touched even, for the most part, always academically cold, Hrushevsky: